Wallace's Well: Other Wallace's Wells

-Another Wallace's Well near Elcho Castle in Perth and Kinross got its name from the water from it being Sir William Wallace's favourite drink while he was staying residing at the castle.
+Another Wallace's Well near Elcho Castle in Perth and Kinross got its name from the water from it being Sir William Wallace's favourite drink while he was residing at the castle.

 Dunfermline has a Wallace's Well in which he is said to have hidden briefly from English troops after the Battle of Falkirk.
-In 1303 he visited Dunfermline, accompanied by his mother, with the intention of praying at the shrine of St Margaret.
+In 1303, he visited Dunfermline, accompanied by his mother, with the intention of praying at the shrine of St Margaret.

 Ayr has Wallace's Heel Well that derives from an incident that occurred when Wallace was hiding in the Leglen Woods near Auchencruive.

 Description of the well site

-An old photograph shows the well with a hand-operated cast-iron water pump to the right-hand side of the well opening, indicating that it was a regular and dependable source of water for those living locally, and a gap in the low wall shows that a flow existed at the time; however, now (datum 2018) it is very shallow and partly exposed mud.
-In 1923 a line drawing shows the well much as it is today (datum 2019); however, the low wall at the entrance was a low metal railing with three vertical supports.
+An old photograph shows the well with a hand-operated cast-iron water pump on the right-hand side of the well opening, indicating that it was a regular and dependable source of water for those living locally, and a gap in the low wall shows that a flow existed at the time.
+However, now (datum 2018) it is very shallow and partly exposed mud.
+In 1923, a line drawing shows the well much as it is today (datum 2019); however, the low wall at the entrance was a low metal railing with three vertical supports.

 The well has seen many changes over the years, the present appearance originating from around 1911, the previous structure having had a stone with an inscription commemorative of the crucial year 1305.
-The well is Set in a curved alcove in a simply built stone wall by the roadside with the Gadburn flowing in front.
+The well is set in a curved alcove in a simply built stone wall by the roadside with the Gadburn flowing in front.
 A pink granite lintel over the well now reads 'Wallace's Well'.

-The well was listed in 1970; however, the listing was removed in 2001 as the association with William Wallace is held by some to be of quite recent origin.
+The well was listed in 1970.
+However, the listing was removed in 2001, as the association with William Wallace is held by some to be of quite recent origin.
 The well site came under threat from a housing development of more than 800 houses.

 Restoration of the site was undertaken in June 2011 with re-turfing of the Wallace Well area.